 For local businesses, this means your online presence isn’t just about ranking anymore.
 It’s about being part of the conversation.
 Literally.

-How SGE Differs from Traditional Search
+How SGE differs from traditional search

-Traditional Search | SGE-Powered Search |
+| Traditional Search | SGE-Powered Search |

-Shows 10 blue links | Generates conversational answer |
+| Shows 10 blue links | Generates conversational answer |

-User clicks through to websites | Information presented directly |
+| User clicks through to websites | Information presented directly |

-Rankings based on SEO factors | Content synthesis from multiple sources |
+| Rankings based on SEO factors | Content synthesis from multiple sources |

-Static SERP features | Dynamic, query-specific responses |
+| Static SERP features | Dynamic, query-specific responses |

-Keyword matching focus | Intent understanding priority |
+| Keyword matching focus | Intent understanding priority |

 Here’s where it gets interesting for local businesses.
 In traditional search, if someone searched for “plumber near me,” they’d see a local pack with 3 businesses, maybe some ads, and organic results.
 With SGE, they might see a generated response that says: “For emergency plumbing services in [your area], Joe’s Plumbing offers 24/7 service with a 30-minute response time.
 For routine maintenance, Smith & Sons has the highest ratings for reliability and fair pricing.”

-Current SGE Rollout Status
+Current SGE rollout status

-Currently, you might see SGE responses for:
+Right now, you might see SGE responses for:

 - Informational queries (“how to fix a leaky tap”)